 • Read more: Everything photographers need to work from home

-The printers also have a larger 4.7inch touchscreen interface, which has been move from the front of the panel to a more discrete position on the top.
+The printers also have a larger 4.3 inch touchscreen interface, which has been move from the front of the panel to a more discrete position on the top.
 Epson has listened to user feedback in the overall design of the printers to produce what it says is "a ‘non-printer’ look and feel… that is as pleasing on the eye as the prints produced".
 Both are approximately 30% smaller than their predecessors.